Post Graduate Studies

 RESEARCH IMPACT AND METRICS

-Metrics are a measurement of the importance or impact of a journal or author.
-There are several metrics that can be used to indicate the importance of a journal.
-Author level metrics can also be used to show impact that an author makes on the scientific community or field of the study.
+Metrics assess the significance or influence of a journal or author.
+Various metrics can be employed to indicate a journal’s importance.
+Author-level metrics can also demonstrate an author’s impact on the scientific community or field of study.

 Journal Metrics